hgit2/HPC_Docstrings/README.md

 * a star with "bigstar(animal,n,size)"
 * a spiral with "spiral(animal,n,angle,size,space)"

-Each of these functions use the turtle library.
+Turtle_comments.py is written in Python3 and each of these functions require the turtle library.

 INSTALLATION:
 ============